apvasanth03/Android-NewsApp/README.md

 Simple News app build using [https://newsapi.org](https://newsapi.org)

-The app is based on MVP architecture, principles of clean code and is split across multiple modules.
+The app is based on MVVM architecture, principles of clean code and is split across multiple modules.
 The app uses android libraries such as RXJava2, Dagger2, JUnit etc.

 ## App Architecture